+The district has established a plan for addressing sexual abuse and other maltreatment of children, which may be accessed at Exhibit FFG.
 As an employee, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually abused or maltreated.
 Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
 Maltreatment is defined as abuse or neglect.
-Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility under state law for reporting the suspected abuse or following the procedures described above in Reporting Suspected Child Abuse.
+Anyone who has reasonable cause to believe that a child has been or may be abused or neglected has a legal responsibility under state law for reporting the suspected abuse or neglect following the procedures described above in Reporting Suspected Child Abuse.
+Refer to Exhibit FFG by accessing the on-line board policy at www.sfdr-cisd.org using the following links: